GeoTexDensifier: Geometry-Texture-Aware Densification for High-Quality Photorealistic 3D Gaussian Splatting: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank Zhuang Zhang, Chongshan Sheng, Fei Jiao, Xia Sun, Jinyi Liao, Renzhi Wang and Yuqing Xie for their kind helps in the development and the experiments of the proposed GeoTexDensifier system.
-This work was partially supported by NSF of China (No. 62425209).
+The authors wish to thank Zhuang Zhang, Chongshan Sheng, Fei Jiao, Xia Sun, Jinyi Liao, Renzhi Wang, Yuqing Xie, Bingze Li and Hongliang Sun for their kind helps in the development and the experiments of the proposed GeoTexDensifier system.
+This work was partially supported by Key R\&D Program of Zhejiang Province (No. 2023C01039), and NSF of China (No. 62425209).

+\begin{IEEEbiography}[{ }]{Hanqing Jiang} received his Ph.D. degree from Zhejiang University, after which he was a postdoctoral researcher in the State Key Lab of CAD\&CG, Zhejiang University.
+He is currently a Research Director in SenseTime Group Ltd, China.
+He received the best paper award of ISMAR 2020 and the best journal paper nominee of ISMAR 2021.
+His research interests focus on computer vision, including video enhancement, multi-view stereo, 3D reconstruction, neural radiance fields, and augmented reality. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiaojun Xiang} received his master degree from the State Key Lab of CAD\&CG, Zhejiang University.
+He is currently a Senior Researcher in SenseTime Group Ltd, China.
+He received the best journal paper nominee of ISMAR 2021.
+His research interests lie in the field of 3D computer vision, including multi-view stereo, vectorized modeling, and implicit neural reconstruction. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Han Sun} is currently a researcher in SenseTime Group Ltd, China.
+He received his master degree from University of Science and Technology of China in 2018.
+His research interests include structure from motion, multi-view stereo, and 3D reconstruction. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hongjie Li} received the M.S. and Ph.D degrees in photogrammetry and remote sensing from the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, Wuhan, China, in 2020 and 2024, respectively.
+He is currently a Researcher in SenseTime Group Ltd, China.
+His research interests include multi-view stereo, 3D reconstruction and 3D generation. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Liyang Zhou} is currently a Senior Algorithm Engineer in SenseTime Group Ltd, China.
+He received his master degree from Zhejiang University in 2016, and the best paper award of ISMAR 2020.
+His research interests include structure from motion, multi-view stereo, and 3D reconstruction. \end{IEEEbiography}